gabrielsoltz/metahub/README.md

 # Features

-**MetaHub** provides a range of ways to list and manage AWS Security Hub findings, including investigation, suppression, updating, and integration with other tools or alerting systems.
+**MetaHub** provides a range of ways to list and manage security findings, including investigation, suppression, updating, and integration with other tools or alerting systems.
 To avoid *Shadowing* and *Duplication*, MetaHub organizes related findings together when they pertain to the same resource.
 For more information, refer to [Findings Aggregation](#findings-aggregation)

 **MetaHub** queries the affected resources directly in the affected account to provide additional context using the following options: